roshitgit/Learnings/IISConfigChanges-DoneForCAMPApp/readme.txt

 7. Applied DNS mapping of server on the website host headers
 8. For uploading/ saving file on server, provide full access to "IIS_IUSRS" group on the folder to upload file
 9. Disabled browser caching on DEV & QA using cache buster.
 Enabled caching on UAT and PROD using "FileVersion" key in web.config.
+10. Tried the below IOC containers in App.
+   a.
+MS Unity
+   b.
+Ninject
+   c.
+Autofac -- best